-Barsetti Vineyards - Soft, lush, forward fruit in soft, medium bodied style accented by cinnamony oak spices.
+Barsetti Vineyards - Soft, lush, forward fruit in a soft, medium-bodied style accented by cinnamony oak spices.

 Medium to Full Bodied Styles with Rich Oak

-Macchia Wines Mischievous - Sweetly high toned blend of this winery's brightest, roundest and most fruit-forward cuvées, soft yet generously oaked (vanilla/toast qualities) in the house style.
+Macchia Wines Mischievous - A sweetly high-toned blend of this winery's brightest, roundest, and most fruit-forward cuvées, soft yet generously oaked (vanilla/toast qualities) in the house style.

-Mikami Vineyards – Velvet textured, pinpoint style with fine mix of violet, loam, chocolate and red berryish fruit, enriched by a perceptible yet proportionate oak complexity.
+Mikami Vineyards – Velvet textured, pinpoint style with a fine mix of violet, loam, chocolate, and red berryish fruit, enriched by a perceptible yet proportionate oak complexity.